-4.2.2.8 Visual amenity
+4.2.2.7 Visual amenity

-Assess and discuss the visual impact of the project on particular panoramas and outlooks.
+Assess and discuss the visual impact of the project on particular panoramas and outlooks, particularly considering any changes due to the development or extension of spoil or waste rock dumps, excavated voids, TSF and broadscale clearing.
 Assess the extent and significance of the changed skyline including views from places of residence, work, and recreation, from road, cycle and walkways, from the air and other known vantage points day and night, and during all stages of the project.
 Illustrate the visual impacts of the project structures and associated infrastructure using appropriate simulation.
 Use sketches, diagrams, computer imaging and photos to portray the near views and far views of the completed structures and their surroundings from visually sensitive locations.